taubman33/django-install/README.md

-# Django lessons 1 of 5
+# Django lessons 1 and 2 of 5 - Setting up the app and creating models.

 # How to Set Up a Django Application & Virtual Environment